wulfdewolf/creative-chess-engine/README.md

 ```

 ### 2. Building Stockfish
-To be able to run the creative chess engine, the Stockfish engine must be built.
+To be able to run the creative chess system, the Stockfish engine must be built.
 As mentioned above, the repository contains a pre-built Stockfish binary and thus you do not need to build it yourself.
 If for some reason the binary does not work for your system, build it yourself by following the instructions in the Stockfish [README](https://github.com/official-stockfish/Stockfish/blob/master/README.md).